Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 Myth #2: One Chocolate Bar Causes Pimples

-A single food rarely causes acne overnight.
+A single food rarely explains a breakout by itself.

 Myth #3: Cutting Out Entire Food Groups Cures Acne